oaklandgit/goboom-engine/README.md

 # DONE

+- HUD showing docked planet and its resources
 - attach ship to planet if landing zone collides
 - collision detection
 - sprite frames: flame on thrust